Products

 How much does it cost?

-Typically, we ship all components, including mulch, media, and bridging stone, in super sacks to avoid contamination from on-site soils.
-The structural underdrain is typically shipped on pallets, along with any other components necessary for your project.
+Typically, we ship all components, including mulch, media, and bridging stone in super sacks to avoid contamination from on-site soils.
+The structural underdrain is typically on pallets, along with any other components necessary for your project.

 Can I purchase any of the components individually?